 The Hall is a member of the Treasure Houses group which consists of ten of the most magnificent palaces, houses and castles in England today.
 Each has its own unique charm and all combine together to give a fascinating insight into life in England over the centuries.

-Holkham Hall is also a member of the Historic Houses Association.
-Formed in 1973, the HHA exists to provide practical advice and professional services to private owners, and to represent them in their effort to preserve this vital part of our heritage in the interest of the nation.
-To see information on becoming a Friend of the HHA click here.
+Holkham Hall is also a member of the Historic Houses.
+Formed in 1973, the HH exists to provide practical advice and professional services to private owners, and to represent them in their effort to preserve this vital part of our heritage in the interest of the nation.
+To see information on becoming a Friend of the HH click here.